Marticat/AituSE2320/README.md

-# UniversityToken (AituSE2320)
+# UniversityToken (AituSE2320) - ERC-20 Token with Transaction Information Features

-This project creates an ERC-20 token based on Ethereum with additional features for displaying transaction information.
-The token was created for the AituSE2320 group, and its initial supply consists of 2000 tokens.
+UniversityToken (AituSE2320) is an Ethereum-based ERC-20 token with added functionality to provide detailed transaction information.
+This token was created as part of the AituSE2320 group project, with an initial supply of 2000 tokens.
+It showcases the use of the ERC-20 standard along with enhanced features for tracking and displaying transaction details, such as timestamps and sender/receiver addresses.

 ## Features